Vanguard Brokerage Initial Margin Risk Disclosure Statement

 - Vanguard Brokerage Services can force the sale of Securities and Other Property in Your Account.
 You are not entitled to choose which Securities or other assets in Your Account will be liquidated or sold to meet a margin call.
 If the equity in Your Account falls below the maintenance margin requirements, or Vanguard Brokerage Services' higher "house" maintenance margin requirements (see next item below), Vanguard Brokerage Services reserves the right to sell the Securities and Other Property in Your Account to cover the margin deficiency.
 You will also be responsible for any shortfall in the Account after such sale.
 Because the Securities and Other Property in Your Account are collateral for the margin loan that has been granted to You, Vanguard Brokerage Services has the right to decide which Securities to sell in order to protect its interests.

 - Vanguard Brokerage Services can sell Your Securities and Other Property without contacting You.
 Some investors mistakenly believe that a firm must contact them for a margin call to be valid and that the firm cannot liquidate Securities and Other Property in their accounts to meet the call unless the firm has contacted them first.
 This is not the case.
 Vanguard Brokerage Services will attempt to notify You when a margin call exists, but is not required to do so.
-You will normally have up to five business days (two days for Exchange calls) to satisfy a margin call.
 However, even if You are contacted and given explicit instructions regarding the amount and payment deadline of Your margin call, Vanguard Brokerage Services can still take necessary steps to protect its financial interests, including by selling Securities and Other Property in any of Your accounts held by Vanguard Brokerage Services or any of its affiliates at any time without contacting You, if We deem it necessary, to mitigate the risk associated with adverse market fluctuations or otherwise.

 - You are not entitled to an extension of time to meet a margin maintenance call.
 Although Vanguard Brokerage Services may allow more time to meet a margin call under extenuating circumstances, You are not automatically entitled to receive an extension.